ANEASER/Kafka_data_genrator/README.md

   python3 kafka_stream.py
 ```

-To run data captur script
+To run data capture script

 either can use airflow dag
 ```bash